 I used to have headaches almost every day, due to my anxiety.
 The more I worried about my headaches, the more intense they became.

 I had sleep problems as well.
 Once I got into bed, it used to take me about 3 hours to fall asleep.
-Thanks to the breathing techniques, those problems are fading away gradually.
+Thanks to the breathing meditation techniques, those problems are fading away gradually.
 I use the ‘segment mode’ of the technique to fall asleep.
 Now it only takes me 10-15 minutes to fall asleep!

 May 2012

-Report from a woman with unique and serious health problems who attended two of my classes
+Report from a woman with unique and serious health problems who attended two of my classes.

 Notes

 She had undergone tracheostomy.
-Some time back, due to injury to her throat, she could not breathe through the nose or mouth.
+Some time back, due to an injury to her throat, she could not breathe through the nose or mouth.
 A trach tube was inserted into a hole made in her throat to enable her breathe.
 Recently, her doctor advised that her throat was healed and she did not need the tube.
 But she was not willing to do it because when she took it off once, she was unable to breathe through the nose or mouth and was choking.
 Her doctor said that it was only her anxiety that was preventing her from taking off the tube and breathing through the nose.
 She was referred to me by Teri Hutson-Mulligan, a diabetes educator at Albany Medical Center.

 She reported in the first class that she was unable to sleep for 2 to 3 hours every night and helplessly watched TV.
 Her sister died 5 years ago.
-The thought she was responsible for her sister’s death was haunting her though she knew that this was not true.
+The thought she was responsible for her sister’s death was haunting her, though she knew that this was not true.
 Her first report by e-mail is presented below.

 Mar 2012